alan-turing-institute/AIrsenal/CONTRIBUTING.md

   If you know how to fix the bug, please open an issue first and then submit a pull request.

 - [![project-management](https://img.shields.io/badge/-project%20management-bfd86c.svg)][labels-project-management] _We like to model best practice, so AIrsenal itself is managed through these issues.
-  These issues help us to coordinate some logistics._

 ## Making a change with a pull request